 The range of data available on the Transparency and Integrity Hub is broad and deep.
-Stories have been developed to provide context to the data and to assist the community to discover more about how Council works and to engage with council data based on areas of interest.
+Stories have been developed to provide context to the data to assist you in engaging with raw data and discovering more about how Council works.

 Every effort is made to provide information that is accurate.
 However, data is subject to change and may contain inconsistencies or errors.
 Some data, which may identify individuals or companies, has been masked for legal and/or privacy reasons.

-Council will publish basic contract details for all awarded contracts and procurements over $10,000 (excluding GST).
+Explore Council's basic contract details for all awarded contracts and procurements over $10,000 (ex GST).

-Annual reports for the previous five years can be found on the Ipswich City Council website.
+Annual reports for previous years can be found on the Ipswich City Council website.